benmarwick/rrtools/README.md

       - edit the Dockerfile to add linux dependencies (for R packages that require additional libraries outside of R).
 You can find out what these are by browsing the [DESCRIPTION](DESCRIPTION) files of the other packages you’re using, and looking in the SystemRequirements field for each package.
 If you are getting build errors on GitHub Actions, check the logs.
 Often, the error messages will include the names of missing libraries.
       - modify which qmd files are rendered when the container is made
       - have a public GitHub repo to use the Dockerfile that this function generates.
 It is possible to keep the repository private and run a local Docker container with minor modifications to the Dockerfile that this function generates.

+#### 6\. `renv::init()`

+  - this initates tracking of the packages you use in your project using [renv](https://github.com/rstudio/renv). renv will discover the R packages used in your project, and install those packages into a private project library
+  - We can use `renv::snapshot()` to save the state of our project library from time to time, or at the end when we are ready to share.
+The project state will be saved into a file called renv.lock.
+  - Our collaborators can run `renv::restore()` to install exactly those packages into their own library.
+  - Don't skip this step because our Binder and Dockerfile use the renv.lock file to install the packages they need to run your code.
+So renv is an important component of making a compendium reproducible.

 You should be able to follow these steps to get a new research compendium repository ready to write in just a few minutes.